 Unless stated otherwise or the context otherwise requires, the financial data in this Prospectus is derived from the Restated Financial Information.
-The Restated Financial Information comprises the restated Ind AS summary statements of assets and liabilities as at June 30, 2022, March 31, 2022, March 31, 2021 and March 31, 2020, and the restated Ind AS summary statements of profit and loss (including other comprehensive income), cash flows and changes in equity for the three months ended June 30, 2022, and for the years ended March 31, 2022, March 31, 2021 and March 31, 2020, together with the summary of significant accounting policies and explanatory information thereon, which have been derived from our audited financial statements as at and for the three months ended June 30, 2022, and the audited financial statements as at and for the year ended March 31, 2022, and the audited financial statements as at and for the year ended March 31, 2022, and the audited financial statements as at and for the year ended March 31, 2022, and the audited financial statements as at and for the year ended March 31, 2022, and the audited financial statements as at and for the year ended March 31, 2022, and the audited financial statements as at and for the years ended March 31, 2020 each prepared in accordance with Previous GAAP, and restated in accordance with the SEBI ICDR Regulations and the ICAI Guidance Note.
+The Restated Financial Information comprises the restated Ind AS summary statements of assets and liabilities as at June 30, 2022, March 31, 2022, March 31, 2021 and March 31, 2020, and the restated Ind AS summary statements of profit and loss (including other comprehensive income), cash flows and changes in equity for the three months ended June 30, 2022, and for the years ended March 31, 2022, March 31, 2021 and March 31, 2020, together with the summary of significant accounting policies and explanatory information thereon, which have been derived from our audited financial statements as at and for the three months ended June 30, 2022, prepared in accordance with Ind AS, our re-audited financial statements as at and for the year ended March 31, 2022, and the audited financial statements as at and for the years ended March 31, 2021 and March 31, 2020 each prepared in accordance with Previous GAAP, and restated in accordance with the SEBI ICDR Regulations and the ICAI Guidance Note.
 We have not explained significant differences that exist between the Previous GAAP and Ind AS and any reliance by persons not familiar with Indian accounting practices, Ind AS, the Companies Act, the SEBI ICDR Regulations on the financial disclosures presented in this Prospectus should accordingly be limited.